Does EU REACH Apply to Your Company?

 Certain naturally occurring substances

-Non-EU manufacturers rely on EU importers or appoint an Only Representative
+Non-EU companies → use EU importer or Only Representative

 Your role (manufacturer, importer, downstream user)